Steel Case Ammo: Steel Casings Explained

 Steel-cased cartridges are an issue of hot debate – some even compare it to the 9mm versus .45 ACP argument or Glock vs 1911.
 While it's great and versatile ammo, steel casings do have a bad reputation among some sportsman.
-However, not many problems occur today with steel ammo (unless you’re pumping thousands of rounds each day or using cheap surplus military ammo from a foreign country).
+However, not many problems occur today with steel-cased ammo (unless you’re pumping thousands of rounds each day or using cheap surplus military ammo from a foreign country).

 Steel casings have long been manufactured outside of the U.S., with Wolf and Bear being the biggest suppliers.
 The domestic production makes this ammunition a cost-effective option, and makes it popular among target shooters and sportsmen all over the world.

 Today, steel-cased bullets can be found in a variety of calibers.
 The most common are 7.62x39mm and steel-cased 9mm, but many other calibers are made with steel cases due to the cost effectiveness of steel vs. brass.
 Hornady is one of the most recent manufactures to introduce steel-cased ammo into their product line, which seems to be a success.

 Steel Casing Ammo Myths Exposed